 Literary fiction is not an easy road to either fame or fortune.
-Two reasons play an important role: authors who write literary stories have fewer readers than authors of commercial fiction and nonfiction, and editorial and publishing decisions to accept genre and memoir writing in instead of literary fiction.
+Two reasons play an important role: authors who write literary stories have fewer readers than authors of commercial fiction and nonfiction, and editorial and publishing decisions to accept genre and memoir writing instead of literary fiction.
 Still, there is a reader need (and market) for literary story as an art form that requires time and skill to create.
-In this difficult publishing environment, creative achievement alone seems to reward those serious authors who are dedicated, obsessed, and who see literary fiction as a valuable art form.
+In this difficult publishing environment, creative achievement alone seems to reward those serious authors who are dedicated, obsessed, and who see literary fiction as a valuable achievement.
 These authors serve those readers who find enjoyment in the literary story.

 Core goals to create a significant literary story.

 - Identify elements—including drama and structure–of all great stories.

 - Write to involve the reader through story action, not to tell an imagined or real story with fictional embellishments.

 (1) Craft (skill in doing things).
 The craft of writing must emphasize clarity and readability in the product.
 Learning craft is a continuous process that makes the quality of the writing progress throughout a writer’s career.
 Although mastery of craft is essential to great stories, too many writers work hard on craft and ignore other as important elements in their development as storytellers.

 (2) Storytelling.
 Storytelling is: an accomplishment more dependent of thought and judgment, and therefore less well defined than the more technical aspects of craft; harder to learn and teach than craft; and has fewer resources for writers to learn to improve.

 (3) Drama.
 Drama through the written word is the foundation for successful literary fiction as an art form.
 To create drama, character and plot are the foundations generated by a vivid and unique imagination that establish a writer’s control of his or her process of creating fiction.